German Chancellor Fellowship for Prospective Leaders

 - demonstrate a record of leadership

 Proficiency in German is not required.
-A four-month intensive language program is mandatory for candidates with little or no proficiency in the German language.
+A two-month intensive language program is mandatory for candidates with little or no proficiency in the German language.

 Graduating seniors and recent graduates may be eligible to apply, but the program considers "professional development" one of the most important factors in the selection process.
 Such candidates will need to show a convincing record of leadership and professional experience throughout their undergraduate years.